 How often do your arguments end with you groveling and asking for their forgiveness when they are truly the ones at fault?
 Do they ever make you feel like you are always wrong or a terrible person even when it was THEIR action or something THEY said but put the blame on you?
 How often do you hear them apologize to you for anything?

 Arguing with a narcissist is pointless.
 They will never EVER admit to ever being wrong or at fault.
 They may even change their stories to make them become the victim or hero in your eyes.
-They truly believe that their lies are the actual truth.
+They genuinely believe that their lies are the actual truth.

-Alex constantly changed every story about his interactions with others to make it seem like he was being bullied or shut out by others for no reason.
+Alex regularly changed every story about his interactions with others to make it seem like he was being bullied or shut out by others for no reason.
 I was always there to comfort him, convince him that he is a good person, and even became his puppet by following his orders to talk to the people he was arguing with to try to convince them that Alex was right and that they should apologize to HIM for what happened.

 When our relationship went truly sour and the sexual abuse began to happen, Alex never ever took the blame even though it was ALWAYS his fault and his actions during each assault.
 He would always look at me with these terribly sad puppy eyes and say, “this can’t happen again.
 I told you I didn’t want to kiss you because I knew where this would go.
 If this ever happens again, we’re going to have to break up.”
 Even though in my mind I KNEW that I had nothing to do with anything that had just happened, he would actually make me second guess myself.
 I actually believed that I had a part in each assault.
-Which is exactly why I did not even realize how bad things had gotten until we had been broken up for over a month.
+Which is precisely why I did not even realize how bad things had gotten until we had been broken up for over a month.

 5. They use more or less physical affection to manipulate you.

 Whenever they want something from you, they will use the type of physical affection they know you like to try to persuade you to agree with them.
-They will also withhold physical affection for the same reason; To hurt you and forcefully get you to do what they want you to do, whatever that may be.
+They will also withhold physical love for the same reason; To hurt you and forcefully get you to do what they want you to do, whatever that may be.

 When the assaults began to happen, he was the one to take things further than I wanted.
 He would cover up the bad things he was doing by kissing me, which was something I did want him to do.
 This messed with my head to the point that I didn’t know how to feel after each assault.
 Did I like that or not?
 During each assault, he would always use the phrase, “I made you feel good.
 Don’t you want to make me feel good?”
 It was terrifying how badly I wanted to force myself do that for him because I wanted to make him happy, but at the same time, how strongly I didn’t want this to go any further or ever happen again.
 Whenever I would tell him I couldn’t do it, the physical affection ended there.
 He would then hold off any kind of innocent physical affection until the next assault.